amranidev/scaffold-interface/README.md

       ![Imgur](http://i.imgur.com/dnYc2ZE.png)

-      Before you make your rollback make sure that you have rollbacked your table from database and avoid to keep routes recoureces.
+      Before you make your rollback make sure that you have rollbacked your table from database.

   6. OneToMany Relationship